capensis/canopsis/sources/webcore/src/canopsis-next/tests/e2e/specs/05-widget/alarms-list/TESTCASES.md

     2. To click on the icon “List periodic behaviors”.

     **Expected result**: the modal window with all periodic behaviors is shown.

+## Edit mode: alarm list settings.
+**Pre-condition:**
+* *Open a menu at the bottom right corner of the page*
+* *Press the button with pencil*
+* *Enter the edit mode*
+* *Then click on the icon with three dots*
+* *Choose "Edit" in the dropdown*

+* [ ] **Widget’s size can be changed in mobile version.**
+    1. To click on the element “Widget’s size”.
+    2. To choose a row.
+    3. To select the widget’s size near the icon of mobile phone.
+    4. To press the button “Save”.

+    **Expected result**: the widget’s size is changed in mobile version.

+* [ ] **Widget’s size can be changed in tablet version.**
+    1. To click on the element “Widget’s size”.
+    2. To choose a row.
+    3. To select the widget’s size near the icon of tablet.
+    4. To press the button “Save”.

+    **Expected result**: the widget’s size is changed in tablet version.

+* [ ] **Widget’s size can be changed in tablet version.**
+    1. To click on the element “Widget’s size”.
+    2. To choose a row.
+    3. To select the widget’s size near the icon of monitor.
+    4. To press the button “Save”.

+    **Expected result**: the widget’s size is changed in desktop version.

+* [ ] **Widget’s title can be changed.**
+    1. To click on the element “Title (optional)”.
+    2. To input a title.
+    3. To press the button “Save”.

+    **Expected result**: the widget’s title is changed.

+* [ ] **The periodic refresh can be set manually.**
+    1. To click on the element “Periodic refresh (optional)”.
+    2. To turn on periodic refresh mode.
+    3. To set some time for periodic refresh manually.
+    4. To press the button “Save”.

+    **Expected result**: the periodic refresh is set.